A Minute With: Helen Mirren on allure of playing a Frenchwoman

-LOS ANGELES (Reuters) - Helen Mirren, the Oscar-winning British actress who has played queens, aristocrats and a middle-aged calendar girl, finally got to portray what her heart long desired: a Frenchwoman.
+LOS ANGELES, Aug 6 (Reuters) - Helen Mirren, the Oscar-winning British actress who has played queens, aristocrats and a middle-aged calendar girl, finally got to portray what her heart long desired: a Frenchwoman.

 In Walt Disney Co’s food romance “The Hundred-Foot Journey,” which opens in U.S. theaters on Friday, Mirren dons the steely countenance of Madame Mallory, a proprietor of a Michelin-starred restaurant in Southern France who feuds with the Indian family that takes over the defunct restaurant across the street.